loickreitmann/gang-of-four-design-patterns-in-go/README.md

 **Design Patterns** are a set of 23 classic design patterns in software development, described in the book *Design Patterns: Elements of Reusable Object-Oriented Software*.
 The book was authored by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, who are collectively known as the **Gang of Four**.
 They described these patterns as solutions to common problems in software design.
 They are divided into three categories: Creational, Structural, and Behavioral.

+The following design patterns are foundational in object-oriented software development and are widely used to create flexible, reusable, and maintainable code.

 ## A. Creational Patterns

 #### 1. [Abstract Factory](creational/abstract-factory/main.go)